 Visitors to our children’s unit must be a parent or guardian and are limited to a maximum of one visitor per patient, except in exceptional circumstances.
 Please speak to the Ward Sister.

-We know that these arrangements may cause particular difficulties for those who wish to visit patients who are receiving end of life/palliative care, or those with dementia, or learning disabilities.
-Exceptions may be made for relatives hoping to visit in these circumstances but this must be discussed with the ward before arrival.
-To telephone a ward please visit the ward contact directory here or call main reception on 01935 475122 / 606060 and ask to be transferred to the appropriate ward.
+Special arrangements can be made for relatives wishing to visit a patient who is receiving end of life/palliative care, or has dementia, or learning disabilities.
+This must be discussed with the ward before arrival.
+To telephone a ward please visit the ward contact directory here or call main reception on 01935 475122 and ask to be transferred to the appropriate ward.

 Emergency department (A&E)